-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Applicants or members with a Qualified Income Trust (QIT) are responsible for a copayment in Adult Foster Care (AFC), Assisted Living (AL) or the at-home setting.
+Applicants or members with a qualified income trust (QIT) are responsible for a copayment in adult foster care (AFC), assisted living (AL) or the at-home setting.
 The managed care organization (MCO) must clearly explain to the applicant or member the funds from the QIT determined to be available for copayment must be used to purchase the STAR+PLUS HCBS program.
 Payments are made directly to the AFC, AL or other provider.

 For applicants or members residing in AFC or AL settings, the copayment amount is usually applied to the cost of AFC or AL first.
 If copayment funds remain after being applied to the cost of AFC or AL, the remaining funds must be applied to other STAR+PLUS HCBS program services, such as nursing, personal assistance services (PAS) or medical supplies.
 For applicants or members at home, the copayment is first used to purchase PAS, nursing or medical supplies.
 The MCO calculates the type and amount of payment the applicant or member will make directly to the service provider using the following steps: